drmikeuk/campus92/regAddresses.md

       <div class="modal-body">

 <p>Please provide a term time address, even if it is the same as your home address.</p>

-<p>If your term time address is local and you're eligible for a council tax exemption, this will enable us to inform your local authority.</p>

 <p>If you are unable to provide an address now, then select the option to provide it later.</p>